caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/getdata/index.rst.txt

 **mvftoms**
 --------------------------------------------------

-  Convert HDF5/MVF files in data_path to MS files; the latter are written to msdir; also creates a MS.TAR file.
-(This only works for MeerKAT HDF5 files)
+  For MeerKAT HDFS files only -- Convert HDF5/MVF files in data_path (specified for the general worker) to MS files.
+The latter are written to msdir (also as specified for the general worker), and an MS.TAR file is created.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this segment
+    Enable the 'mvftoms' segment.

   **tar**

     *bool*, *optional*, *default = False*

-    Create a tarbal of the converted MS.
+    Create a tarball of the converted MS.

   **channel_range**

     *str*, *optional*, *default = all*

-    Only exctract channels in this range (0-based, inclusive; comma seperated string)
+    Only extract channels in this range (0-based, inclusive; comma-separated string).
+It is also possible to specify 'all'.

   **full_poll**

     *bool*, *optional*, *default = False*

-    Extract all four correlations instead of only the XX,YY
+    Extract all four correlations instead of only the XX and YY correlations.